2022–23 NTFL season

 The 2022–23 NTFL season was the 102nd season of the Northern Territory Football League (NTFL).

 This season had the PINT Greenants join the Men's Premier League as the ninth club.

-The first game was played on Friday, 30 September, and the Grand Final was played on Saturday, 18 March, with Waratah winning there 16th premiership while breaking their 23 year premiership drought.
+The first game was played on Friday, 30 September, and the Grand Final was played on Saturday, 18 March, with Waratah winning their 16th premiership, breaking a 23-year premiership drought.
 Waratah defeated Southern Districts by 18 points in the Grand Final.